rahil627/willowolf/docs/fga/home.md

 ---
-permalink: /fga/
+permalink: /fight/
 ---
-# the way of fighting games: a fighting game anarchy: a willowolf
+# the way of fighting games: an anarchy that shares interests in fighting games: a willowolf
 is a digital anarchist diy community interested in the research and development of fighting games

 come 'n hang out at [the discord!](https://discord.gg/FtAQws9)